ale4710/vndspcpl/README.txt

 	--window-title-additional "(vnds)"
 then the window title will become "Snow Sakura (vnds)"

-	--one-sound-effect-only
+	--allow-multiple-sound-effects
-if you pass this option, it will only allow one sound effect to play at a time. normally, it will allow multiple sound effects.
+if you pass this option, it will allow multiple sound effects to played at a time. looping sound effects will stop on the next sound effect.

 	--disable-sounds
 disables sounds, execpt message box sound.